 If you have spyware or other potentially unwanted software on your computer, you should use an antispyware scanner and removal tool to try to remove it.
 You can also try to remove spyware manually.
 You might need to use both of these methods more than once to completely remove the spyware or other potentially unwanted software.

-Windows Defender is a feature in this version of Windows that can help prevent spyware and other potentially unwanted software from infecting your computer.
-When Windows Defender is on, you're notified if spyware and other potentially unwanted software tries to run or install itself on your computer.
-You choose whether to ignore, quarantine (move to a different location on your computer where it can't run), or remove each item that's detected.
+Windows Defender, which ships with this version of Windows, helps prevent spyware and other potentially unwanted software from infecting your computer.
+When Windows Defender is on, you're alerted if spyware and other potentially unwanted software tries to run or install itself on your computer.
+You choose if you want to ignore, quarantine, or remove each item that is detected.
 For more information, see Scan for spyware and other potentially unwanted software.

-Spyware can sometimes be hard to remove.
-If an antispyware program notifies you that it can't remove spyware, follow the instructions provided by the antispyware program.
-If that doesn't work, try these options:
+Spyware can sometimes infect areas of your computer that are difficult to clean without causing further problems.
+If an antispyware program notifies you that it can't remove spyware, follow any directions provided by the program.
+If that doesn't work, try these options.

-Check Programs and Features for items that don't belong on your computer.
+Check Installed Programs for items that don't belong on your computer.

 Use this method with extreme caution.
 Control Panel lists many programs, most of which are not spyware.
-Many spyware programs use special installation methods to avoid showing up in Programs and Features.
+Many spyware programs use special installation methods to avoid showing up in Installed Programs.
 Occasionally, a spyware program will offer an uninstall option and can be removed with this method.
-Only remove programs that you can positively identify as spyware, and don't remove programs that you might want to keep, even if you don't use them very often.
+Only remove programs you can positively identify as spyware, and do not remove programs that you might want to keep, even if you don't use them very often.
 For more information, see Uninstall or change a program.

 Some spyware can hide itself so well that it can't be removed.
-If you still see evidence of spyware after trying to remove it with an antispyware program or after trying to uninstall it using Control Panel, you might need to reinstall Windows and your programs.
+If you still see evidence of spyware after trying to remove it with an antispyware program or uninstalling it, you might need to reinstall Windows and your programs.

 Reinstalling Windows will remove spyware, but it will also delete your files and programs.
-If you have to reinstall Windows, make sure that you back up your documents and files, and make sure that you have access to the installation discs you'll need to reinstall your programs.
+If you have to reinstall Windows, make sure that you back up your documents and files, and that you have access to the installation discs you will need to reinstall your programs.